Fair Labor Standards Act (FLSA)

 J. Technology for Non-Exempt Employees

-1. Non-exempt employees must be compensated for all work-related activities whether they occur at work, at home, or via channels of communication like the internet, cell phone, or text messaging unless such time is de minimis.
+1. Non-exempt and admin non-exempt employees must be compensated for all work-related activities whether they occur at work, at home, or via channels of communication like the internet, cell phone, or text messaging unless such time is de Minimis.

 2. Employees who work at home or through diverse channels of communication without approval may be subject to disciplinary action.

-1. FLSA states that non-exempt employees must be compensated for all hours they are required or permitted to work.
+1. FLSA states that non-exempt and admin non-exempt employees must be compensated for all hours they are required or permitted to work.
 Thus, even though employees volunteer to work beyond their normally scheduled hours, the department must compensate employees for those hours worked.

 2. An individual is considered to be a volunteer only if the following conditions are met: